altamkp/godot-snippets-vscode-csharp/README.md

 ![Showcase](docs/images/showcase.gif)

-Provides a set of code snippets for Godot in C#, click [here](https://marketplace.visualstudio.com/items?itemName=altamkp.godot-snippets-vscode-gdscript) for a gdscript version instead.
+Provides a set of code snippets for Godot in C#.

 ## Installation